Learn ASP.NET MVC Using Angular 5

 Now, it generates _Layout.cshtml & Bootstrap Content folder automatically.

-Download the Angular setup file from the Angular website and copy this files (tslint.json & Package.json) from setup to paste into the Project folder.
+Download the Angular setup file from the Angular website and copy these files (tslint.json & Package.json) from setup to paste into the Project folder.

 Right-click the project name and add one new folder like “ClientApp”.
-Then, copy the files from “src” folder and paste into “ClientApp” folder.
+Then, copy the files from the “src” folder and paste them into the “ClientApp” folder.

 Follow the dependencies and overwrite from package.json.
 Then, right-click the file and click "Restore Packages".